North Carolina Auto Insurance [Rates + Cheap Coverage Guide]

 It’s really annoying when you are driving behind a truck on the interstate and rock hits your windshield.
 Suddenly, you have a huge crack going from one side to the other.

 Thankfully in North Carolina, the consumer can choose to use any windshield repair vendor for this repair.
 And while it is the full glass coverage laws in North Carolina, most companies will cover this claim if you have comprehensive coverage on the vehicle.
 Learn more here: North Carolina Windshield Insurance.

-As always, you should always check with your agent about having this coverage and what you should do if you do find yourself with a cracked windshield.
+As always, you should always check with your agent about having this coverage and what you should do if you do find yourself with a cracked windshield in North Carolina.

 Accidents happen.
 Most of us have received at least one speeding ticket in our driving history.
 But others have a harder time with their record.
 If your record is filled with speeding violations, DUIs, and multiple accidents chances are you are considered a high-risk driver.